Lens distortion is something you need to consider every time you take a photo of a face.

 Have you ever noticed that sometimes when you photograph your children, their faces in your images look completely different to how they look in real life?

 The reason is lens distortion, and it has the power to change how our subject looks.
-For this reason, understanding it is crucial so that you can ensure it doesn’t ruin your portraits!
+For this reason, understanding it is crucial to ensure it doesn’t ruin your portraits!

 There are two types of distortion – perspective (caused by the distance between subject and lens) and optical (caused by the lens).